guidove/ScenicAPI/README.md

 # FAQs
 - How many route points can Scenic handle? -> Scenic can handle routes with thousands of points
-- If I send a gpxurl, will it need to be available forever? -> No, Scenic creates a copy of the GPX at the url and stores it temporarily (until the user imports it) on the Scenic server
+- If I send a gpxurl, will that url need to be reachable forever? -> No, Scenic creates a copy of the GPX at the url and stores it (until the user imports it) on the Scenic server.
+Your URL can stop existing a few seconds after the user clicked the link.
 - Will an imported route be stored on Scenic side? -> Yes.
 Whenever a user imports a route it will be added to his account so he can navigate it as much as he wants.
 The user can also edit it, duplicate it and publish it for all other Scenic users to see.